Unix the rise and fall of a functional

 Unix has steadily become the operating system for critical environments such as hospitals and banks.
 Unix was found to supply mainframes and minicomputers to installations of aerospace, automotive and shipbuilding manufacturers, with universities around the world adopting it widely.

-Unix installs increased when versions were moved to PCs and especially when its most powerful processor was released Intel 80386 in 1985.
-Unix was now on mainframes, micromachines and personal computers – if you had the money to pay for it.
+Unix installs increased when versions were moved to PCs and especially when its most powerful processor was released Intel 80386 the 1985.
+Unix was now available on hosts, microcomputers, and personal computers - if you had the money to pay for it.

 Unix